omkar13/Video-conferencing-web-application/README.md

 * Enhanced app by adding collaborative drawing canvas, presentation sharing and video sharing.
 * Optimized application for low-bandwidth scenarios by providing an optional audio stream only toggle.

+Please refer to the project report pdf file for detailed summary.

 Features:
 * User Registry – Maintains a list of registered users in our database and allows only those users to use our application.